1990

 to hang out with the marines."[12]

-Later David sent his bodyguard for an
+Later Dave sent his bodyguard for an

 "Martin, can I have your autograph?
 Have you got a pen?"